Pretty-Good-Freedom-Tech/documents/knowledge-graph/back-end.md

 However, I reverted the changes after noting that it broke some features of Brainstorm 1.0, so check to make sure this doesn't break Orly.

-### 2. Pass cypher queries through API
+### 2. Pass cypher queries through API (later)

 For better security, we will want to protect the neo4j database behind an API that will check nostr AUTH.
 Not a priority for now.

-### 3. Automation
+### 3. Automation (later)

-We will eventually want to automate certain cypher queries from the back end to do things like check the knowledge graph for inconsistencies of the class thread rule, edit the
+We will eventually want to automate certain cypher queries from the back end to do things like check the knowledge graph for inconsistencies of the class thread rule.

-### 4. Background processing
+### 4. Background processing (later)

 To improve the performance of retrieval of frequently-requested data, we may wish to set up automated tasks that run cypher queries and cache the results in a paired database -- maybe Badger.
 (Example: fetch all elements of the set: Jazz Musicians.)
 But this is not yet a priority.
 We may want to wait until optimization is actually needed, lest we spend time building optimizations that turn out to be unnecessary.